akkiparekh77/talstrap/README.md

-# talstrap
+# Talstrap
-A React Component lobrary for the Talview Design System
+A React Component library for the Talview Design System